Visiting the Topography of Terror Berlin Museum

 The escalation was stunning in its swiftness.
-Hitler was appointed in January of 1933, and by April opposition parties were banned, Hitler had power to make laws without consulting the government, and the Nazi secret police, the Gestapo, were already inspiring both awe and terror with the rock-crushing sound of their jackboots on German streets.
+Hitler was appointed in January of 1933, and by April opposition parties were banned, Hitler had the power to make laws without consulting the government, and the Nazi secret police – the Gestapo – were already inspiring both awe and terror with the rock-crushing sound of their jackboots on German streets.

 The HQ buildings were flattened by bombing in the war, but a portion of the cellar wall was later excavated and preserved as a memorial and monument to the people who were held and tortured in the cellar’s notorious “house prison”.

-Those suspected of aiding in the resistance, harboring Jews or breaking a regulation within earshot of an informing neighbor spent agonizing hours near that cellar wall before deportation into a deadly network of concentration camps.
+Those suspected of aiding in the resistance, harboring Jews, or breaking a regulation within earshot of an informing neighbor spent agonizing hours near that cellar wall before deportation into a deadly network of concentration camps.

 So that what’s left of one wall shows the effects of the devastating bombing that helped bring a decisive end to WWII, and what’s left of yet another wall displays the scars of the peaceful but defiant protests that brought down the Berlin Wall for good.

-On that chilly December day, people strolled between the remnants of the two walls as rain gave way to a bright late-afternoon sun that belied the mood of the place and the tension of the city.
+On that chilly December day in front of the Topography of Terror Berlin Museum, people strolled between the remnants of the two walls as rain gave way to a bright late-afternoon sun that belied the mood of the place and the tension of the city.

-Being there in the wake of the attack and with the decimated remains of a Nazi prison beneath my feet and the crumbled remains of two walls that were once uncompromising and life defining in front of me, it was impossible not to feel the weight of tragedy that humans are capable of inflicting on one another.
+Being there in the wake of the attack and with the decimated remains of a Nazi prison beneath my feet and the crumbled remains of two walls that were once uncompromising and life-defining in front of me, it was impossible not to feel the weight of tragedy that humans are capable of inflicting on one another.

 And then something caught my eye.
 It was a sign erected in such a way that it stretched above the remains of both walls.
 The sign read simply: “Berlin ♥ You”.

-I smiled at the sign, took a deep breath and went back inside.
+I smiled at the sign, took a deep breath, and went back inside.
 There were more lessons to be learned.